 Do you have sensitive teeth?
-If so, it may be time to schedule an appointment with our dentist in Troy, Michigan.
+If so, it may be time to schedule an appointment with our dentist in Shelby Township, Michigan.
 Tooth sensitivity can be a sign of lost enamel, cavities, gum recession, and other oral health problems.
 That’s why it’s best that you call the Premier Dental Center at the first sign of dental discomfort.

 Here’s what you need to know about tooth sensitivity.